singhgaurav1302/singhgaurav1302.github.io/_posts/cpp/2023-09-13-copy-semantics.md

 }
 ```

-Implentation of copy constructor and copy assignment operator is almost same with three small but
+Implementation of copy constructor and copy assignment operator is almost same with three small but
 important differences.

 1. Self assignment check `if (this == &o)`: Statement such as `arr = arr` is a self assignment, if